How To Invest In A Roth IRA

 Robo-Advisors

-Some of the top choices are services like Betterment, Wealthfront, and M1 Finance.
+Leading services include Betterment, Wealthfront, and M1 Finance.

 Banks

-Look to top-rated banks like Ally or Capital One to get started.
+Top-rated banks like Ally or Capital One provide excellent starting points.

 What Funds Should You Invest In?

-- Mutual funds – Collections of investments that may contain any number of assets (domestic stocks, foreign stocks, bonds, commodities, real estate, etc.)
+- Mutual funds – Diversified investment collections containing various assets (domestic stocks, international stocks, bonds, commodities, real estate, etc.)

-- ETFs (exchange-traded funds) – Similar to mutual funds, but traded in the open market.
+- ETFs (exchange-traded funds) – Similar to mutual funds but traded on open markets.

-- REITs (real estate investment trusts) – Funds that own a variety of real estate holdings.
-This is a convenient way to invest in real estate without actually owning any property.
+- REITs (real estate investment trusts) – Funds owning diverse real estate holdings.
+This provides convenient real estate investment exposure without direct property ownership.

-Financial gurus such as J.L.
-Collins, the blogger and author of the book “The Simple Path to Wealth”, recommends that most investors could greatly simplify how they invest for retirement by purchasing just two index funds:
+Financial experts like J.L.
+Collins, blogger and author of “The Simple Path to Wealth,” suggest that most retirement investors could dramatically simplify their approach by purchasing just two index funds:

 - Stocks – Vanguard Total Stock Market Index Fund (VTSAX)